 A similar trend emerges with the rest of the results.
 The more recent the piercing, the better the results tend to be.
 Below is the migraine frequency and severity at 2-6 months.

 - 3-4% get worse in either migraine frequency and/or severity.

 - Over half improve in both frequency (61%) and severity (62%).

 During the 3-6 month period results are good with 61-62% experiencing improvement in both the frequency and severity of migraine.

 6-12 Months After The Daith Piercing

-At the 6-12 month mark… we start to see a bit of honeymoon trend wearing off.
+At the 6-12 month mark… we start to see the a bit of honeymoon trend wearing off.
 Slightly fewer people sustain the initially positive results.

 6-12 months after the daith piercing:

 - The number of people who experience complete elimination of migraine frequency has dropped significantly from 13% in the first month to 9%, 6-12 months after the piercing.